Updated: Cruise Lines Temporarily Suspend Operations Due to Coronavirus

 The Scenic Group, which owns Scenic Luxury Cruises & Tours, Emerald Cruises, and Evergreen Cruises & Tours has suspended all river cruise operations through April 30, 2020.
 Affected passengers can receive a 125% Future Travel Credit for the full value of the trip to be used for a river or ocean cruise within the next 24 months based on their date of cancellation or a full refund of the value of the Scenic booking.
 Due to the situation in Southeast Asia with several government restricted access to ports and points of disembarkation along the Mekong River, Scenic can't continue operations there so they have canceled the remaining river cruises there for the season up until mid-May.

 Bahamas Paradise Cruise Line

-Bahamas Paradise has suspended all cruises from March 15 to April 8.
+Bahamas Paradise has suspended all cruises through May 7, 2020.